 In this blog, we describe how academic journal articles on HRSA Ryan White HIV/AIDS Program activities have been translated into evidence-informed intervention tools, how more of these resources are on the way, and how you can find them on TargetHIV.

 Professional journal articles have a certain format—abstract, background, study design, findings, discussion—that sends a message: what you will read is based on carefully collected and analyzed evidence.
-The HRSA HAB eLibrary is a new compilation of nearly 100 of these articles, published over the past decade in top journals.
+The HRSA HAB eLibrary presents over 100+ articles, published over the past decade in top journals.
 Dissemination to the academic community is an essential step in ensuring that the investments made in studies and demonstration projects are leveraged appropriately.

-New to the collection is a 2019 special supplement in the journal AIDS and Behavior, Special Projects of National Significance (SPNS) Systems Linkages Initiative (2011 to 2016): Improving Access to Care for Hard-to-Reach Populations Living with HIV.
-The volume is focused on findings from the SPNS Systems Linkages initiative.
+Manuscripts added in 2020 include a Special Collection in PLOS.
+A similar collection is the 2019 special supplement in the journal AIDS and Behavior, Special Projects of National Significance (SPNS) Systems Linkages Initiative (2011 to 2016): Improving Access to Care for Hard-to-Reach Populations Living with HIV.
+The 2019 volume is focused on findings from the SPNS Systems Linkages initiative.
 It comprises thirteen original papers from dissemination sites and the evaluation and technical assistance center (ETAC), plus an introductory summary from the ETAC and HRSA.

 Evidence Becomes Practice

 Recognizing that academic articles are not written in a how-to format for use by programs on the front lines, HRSA's HIV/AIDS Bureau also invests in translating research findings into formats ready to use by HIV care programs.
 Evidence-based intervention packages feature components such as curricula, manuals, webinars, case studies, and pocket guides.
 The largest recent dissemination effort is called IHIP: Integrating HIV Innovative Practices.